 Â

-I encourage you to read this book together with your kids.
+I encourage you to read The Wonder of What We Eat together with your kids.
 There’s also a workbook you can use to practice what you learn, and a corresponding cookbook filled with delicious, healthy recipes to try at home.

 Â